PatCH0816/caption-driven-xai/doc/source/10_introduction.md

 models that can summarise the reasons for neural network behaviour, gain the trust of users, or produce insights about the causes of their decisions.
 Explainable models are interpretable by default, but the reverse is not always true.”

+#TODO write about network dissection
+- Researcher at MIT Computer Science and Artificial Intelligence Laboratory (CSAIL)
+- What is going on inside of a neural network?
+- Discover concepts learned by internal activations of models
+- Broden dataset is a diverse dataset.
+- Idea to keep track of all activations of each neuron to each of the images
+- In other words, this method interprets networks by providing meaningful labels to their hidden units.
+- In the past, observations of hidden units have shown that human-interpretable concepts sometimes emerge in individual units within networks.
+- Human-interpretable concepts include low-level concepts like colors and high-level concepts such as objects.
+By measuring the concept that best matches each unit, Net Dissection can break down the types of concepts represented in a layer.
+1 The Broadly and Densely Labeled Dataset (Broden) unifies several densely labeled image data sets: ADE , Open Surfaces , Pascal-Context , Pascal-Part and Describable Textures Dataset.
+These data sets contain examples of a broad range of objects, scenes, object parts, textures, and materials in a variety of contexts.
+2 Retrieve individual units’ activations.

+#TODO split chapters into subchapters